Carbon snake: Explanation

 As the acid dehydrates the sucrose, the water produced will dilute the sulfuric acid, giving out energy in the form of heat.

-C12H22O11 → 12 C + 11 H2O

 Alternative experiment

 Paranitroaniline can be used instead of sugar, if the experiment is allowed to proceed under an obligatory fumehood.
 With this method the reaction phase prior to the black snake's appearance is longer, but once complete, the black snake itself rises from the container very rapidly.
 This reaction may cause an explosion if too much sulfuric acid is used.